JAR of Hope/Play-Well TEKnologies to Attempt World Record for Longest LEGO® Chain at Inaugural Delivery of Hope Day

 JAR of Hope, a non-profit organization dedicated to raising funding for Duchenne Muscular Dystrophy (DMD) research, is proud to announce its inaugural Delivery of Hope Day taking place on Tuesday, September 13, from 8:30 am to 2:00 pm at Clark Mills Elementary School in Manalapan, NJ.
 The event marks the three-year anniversary of young Jamesy Raffone’s diagnosis of DMD, a debilitating disease that causes a mutation in the dystrophin gene, which controls muscle function.

 For the event, JAR of Hope has teamed up with Play-Well TEKnologies (an organization that teaches kids engineering with LEGO), elementary students from the Monmouth County School District, and high school students from the College of Staten Island in an attempt to shatter a world record for the longest LEGO® chain ever assembled.
 Currently, the world record for the longest LEGO chain stands at over 902 meters, with JAR of Hope’s goal standing at 913 meters.
+13 is significant as September 13th, 2013 is the day James was diagnosed with DMD.

 Play-Well TEKnologies provided over 200,000 LEGO pieces for the project.
 A special team of engineers from Play-Well developed and designed the special LEGO gene chain that replicates the dystrophin gene.
 Using LEGO technology, Play-Well TEKnologies teaches structural engineering year-round to approximately 100,000 students through summer camps, classes, and parties.
 Each program is a uniquely fun experience.

-“Here at Play-Well we explore, solve problems, and express ourselves through LEGOs,” remarked Jeffrey Harry, VP of Marketing and Fun at Play-Well TEKnologies.
+“Here at Play-Well we explore, solve problems, and express ourselves through LEGO,” remarked Jeffrey Harry, VP of Marketing and Fun at Play-Well TEKnologies.
 “We’ve found that kids look forward to educational activities when they’re having fun doing them.
 When we spoke to Mr. Raffone and learned more about his son Jamesy’s story as well as the countless families affected by this little-known disease we were especially excited to get started.”

 Prior to the event, high school students from the College of Staten Island will organize and assort the 200,000+ loose LEGOs in bags that will include each link of the gene chain and instructions for assembly.
 The bags will then be shipped to the Monmouth County School District’s Clark Mills and Milford Brook elementary schools where over 400 students from twenty classrooms will attempt to build 500 LEGO chain links during a 40-minute period.
 Play-Well TEKnologies trainers and engineers will be on site to assist the students in putting the chain together.